christianspybrook/article_recommender/README.md

 Project Scope
 -------------

 This project builds and deploys a recommender system that can be used to source scientific articles with topics closely related to that of a given article.
-Currently, the input must be in the form of the ArXiv unique number for an article from the [ArXiv](https://arxiv.org/) website.
+Currently, the input must be in the form of the unique number for an article from the [ArXiv](https://arxiv.org/) website.
 For example, the article titled ["Attention Is All You Need"](https://arxiv.org/pdf/1706.03762.pdf) has the ArXiv number 1706.03762.
 This is the value to give to use as input.
-The engine will return 5 URLs for articles that are most similar from a random sample of ArXiv articles dating back to April 2007.
+The application will return 5 URLs to articles, from a random sample of 100,000 ArXiv articles dating back to April 2007, that are most similar to the input article.

 Stage 1 - Data Sourcing and Text Extraction
 -------------------------------------------